digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

 ## Description

-This project explores the application of sentiment analysis in developing a trading strategy.
-It employs 2 sentiment analysis tools, VADER and TextBlob, to derive sentiment scores from Bitcoin news articles and uses these scores to inform trading decisions.
+This project focuses on leveraging news article sentiments to inform trading strategies.
+It starts by using a custom-built tool to scrape news articles, extracting titles and dates, which are then stored in a pandas DataFrame.
+The sentiment of each article is analyzed using VADER and TextBlob, two different sentiment analysis tools.
+These sentiments are used to generate trading signals that dictate whether to take a long, short, or neutral position based on the sentiment score.
+The trading strategy's performance, influenced by these signals, is visualized to compare the effectiveness of the sentiment analysis methods over time, providing insights into how news sentiment impacts market behavior.

 ## Why?

-The motivation behind this project is to leverage the predictive power of sentiment analysis to enhance trading strategies.
-By analyzing the sentiment from Bitcoin news articles, the project aims to identify potential market movements and improve trading decisions, ultimately aiming to increase profitability and reduce risk.
+The project was initiated to investigate the impact of news on financial markets, specifically to explore if it is possible to generate trading signals based on news sentiment analysis.
+The promising results indicate the potential for developing a model suitable for live trading, providing valuable insights into how news sentiment correlates with market movements and affects trading outcomes.

 ## Data